ideriedm/Machine-learning/ReadMe.md

 ## Data folder

++ In the code, the data will be loaded as ../data/train.csv and ../data/test.csv.
+The submission sample will be placed in ../data/sample_submission.csv
-+ **Train and Test.csv:** Labels of the sets are automatically attributed by the load_csv_data function.
++ **train.csv and test.csv:** Labels of the sets are automatically attributed by the load_csv_data function.
 Background label (= noise) is given a value of -1 and Signal label a value of 1.
 Train.csv was used to find the best models.
 It was splitted in a training and a testing set with 80-20 proportions.
 Once the best model was found thanks to the grid search and the cross-validation explained above, its final accuracy was calculated by training the model on the whole train.csv and testing it on the whole test.csv set.
-+ **Sample_submission.csv:** Contains the results obtained by running Run.py on our sets of data, train and test.csv
++ **sample_submission.csv:** Contains the results obtained by running Run.py on our sets of data, train and test.csv

 ## Run the code